 If your console is within easy reach from your PC, then going for an internal capture card, akin to the AVerMedia Live Gamer Duo keeps things easy by allowing it to be hooked up directly to your PC's motherboard, but it can be a little fiddly to install.

-However, if you're wanting to run a cable from your console to the PC, then an external card like the Elgato HD60 S+ may be better.
 They're also more portable, so if you do want to take your console out, or you're running things into a laptop, then going for an external card can work well.